Sam-Fishwick/Nvim-config/README.md

 [wbthomason's GitHub repo](https://github.com/wbthomason/packer.nvim).
 Once Packer is installed, navigate to lua/theprimeagen/packer.lua and type ":PackerSync".

 The Treesitter plugin will also require a C compiler to function.
-I installed MinGW GCC via the command line package manager, Scoop, on my windows machine (scoop install gcc).
+I installed MinGW GCC with "scoop install gcc" on windows, and "sudo apt-get install build-essential" on Ubuntu (WSL2).